rstudio/rstudio-conf-2022-program/communities-of-practice/journey-to-data-science-tools.md

 talk_id: 22083
 talk_slug: journey-to-data-science-tools
 talk_type: regular
+talk_tags: [access, career-development, community, story]
 session_slug: communities-of-practice
-block: 4-6-session
 # ---- Edit information below this line ----
 # The title of your talk
-talk_title: A Journey to Data Science: Tools for Equity and Diversity in STEM
+talk_title: "A Journey to Data Science: Tools for Equity and Diversity in STEM"
 # A short version of the title, suitable for small displays
 talk_title_short: A Journey to Data Science
 # A link to your talk's materials, when ready